 About

-I completed my master’s thesis in Savin Lab at NYU’s Center for Neural Science, where I combined control and learning theory to develop a novel algorithm for recurrent neural networks (currently in preparation).
-Before that, I worked in Macke Lab, on inferring dynamical systems underlying data.
-My first lab rotation was in Dayan Lab, where I explored three-factor Hebbian learning.
-During my first year of the master’s program, I also worked on learning rules in Levina Lab.
-For my bachelor’s thesis, I worked with Neslihan Serap Şengör, on spiking neural networks for perceptual decision-making.
-I am deeply grateful for her mentorship since my undergraduate years, as she not only guided my research but also helped me appreciate the beauty of math and neuroscience.
+Before starting my PhD, I worked at the Flatiron Institute in the NeuroStatsLab, co-supervised by Alex Williams and Cristina Savin, where I worked on metrics for comparing dynamic representations.
+I completed my master’s thesis in the Savin Lab at NYU’s Center for Neural Science, combining control and learning theory to develop a novel algorithm for training recurrent neural networks.
+Earlier, I completed lab rotations in the Macke Lab on inferring the dynamical systems underlying data and in the Dayan Lab on three-factor Hebbian learning.
+During my bachelor’s degree, I worked with Neslihan Serap Şengör on spiking neural networks for perceptual decision-making.
+I am deeply grateful for her mentorship since my undergraduate years, she not only guided my research but also helped me appreciate the beauty of mathematics and neuroscience.